 Elawyering Task Force, ABA Law Practice Management Section and ABA Standing Committee On the Delivery of Legal Services

-The goal of these guidelines is to promote the development of quality legal web sites and to provide guidance to legal web site developers.
-The purpose of the guidelines is to establish "best practices" for both lawyers and other web site providers who offer legal information, documents and other services to the public, but the guidelines do not address the additional requirements that would be applicable to individual lawyers and law firm sites that provide legal advice.
+The purpose of the guidelines is to establish "best practices" for website develpers, lawyers and other web site providers who offer legal information, documents and other services to the public.
+These guidelines do not address the additional requirements that would be applicable to individual lawyers and law firm sites that provide legal advice.
 Individual lawyers and law firms should also consider whether the rules of professional responsibility apply to any aspect of their operation of a legal information website.
-When providers adopt and follow the guidelines, users will be less likely to be misled.
+When providers adopt the guidelines, users will be less likely to be misled.